 Be aware that the best seat for your child is one that fits your child’s weight and height.
 It should also fit properly in your car.
 Don’t go by price alone.

 Try out the seat.
 Put your child in it and adjust the harnesses and buckles.
-Make sure it fits your child and your car.
+Check that it fits your child and your car.

-Whichever car seat you buy, make sure it’s one that you will be able to use correctly every time.
+Whichever car seat you buy, check that it’s one that you will be able to use correctly every time.

 Install the car seat correctly:

-Read and follow the recommendations in the car seat’s manual.
+Read and follow the advice in the car seat’s manual.
 Keep the manual handy at all times.

 Check your vehicle owner’s manual for information about installing car seats.

-To make sure you’ve installed your car seat correctly, contact a certified Child Passenger Safety (CPS) technician.
+Check that you’ve installed your car seat correctly.
+Contact a certified child passenger safety (CPS) technician.
 For information, visit www.seatcheck.org or www.safekids.org.
-Your local police or fire department may also have CPS technicians.
+Your local hospital, police, or fire department may also have CPS technicians.